IHE/RAD.IRA/input/pagecontent/volume-1.md

 When a Hub has successfully processed a Close Report Context [RAD-X4] request, the Hub will establish a new current context.
 The Hub will select one of the existing open contexts in the session to be the new current context, typically the most recently opened context (i.e. resume a previous open context).
 If no open context exist, then current context will be empty.

-When the Hub establishes a new current context, the Hub shall send distribute a corresponding `DiagnosticReport-open` context event as if it had received Open Report Context [RAD-X3] requests.
+When the Hub establishes a new current context, the Hub shall be capable of distributing a corresponding `DiagnosticReport-open` context event as if it had received Open Report Context [RAD-X3] requests.

-If the current context has associated contents, the Hub shall distribute corresponding `DiagnosticReport-update` and/or `DiagnosticReport-select` context events as if it had received Update Report Content [RAD-X5] and/or Select Report Content [RAD-X6] requests.
+If the current context has associated contents, the Hub shall be capable of distributing corresponding `DiagnosticReport-update` and/or `DiagnosticReport-select` context events as if it had received Update Report Content [RAD-X5] and/or Select Report Content [RAD-X6] requests.

 > Note: These requirements are limited to processing reporting events in reporting sessions as defined in this profile.
 These requirements are not required for other events that the Hub received and processed.